YuriBittencourt/ORCH-IDS/README.md

 # ORCH-IDS
 ___
-This is the repository of my final paper for B.Sc. in Computer Science which consists in a simple yet powerful Intrusion Detection System, in the following lines I will explain its architecture and how to deploy it.
+This is the repository of my final paper for B.Sc. in Computer Science which consists in a simple yet powerful Rule-based Network Intrusion Detection System, in the following lines I will explain its architecture and how to deploy it.

 ## Architecture
 The system is centered around its database which in this case is a mongoDB, every part of the system communicates with the database.